blazed-xyz/matrix/src/SEFER_YETZIRAH.md

 5. Through these media, Yah, Eternal of Hosts, God of Israel, Living Elohim, Almighty Master, Lofty and Extolled, Dwelling in Eternity, Holy Be His Name traced [carved] (His universe).
 Yah [Yod-He] is composed of two letters; YHVH [Yod-He-Vav-He] is composed of four letters; Hosts [Tsvaot]: it is like a signal [sign, ot] in his army [tsava]; God of Israel: Israel is a prince [Star] before God [El]; Living Elohim: three things are called living, Living Elohim, the water of life and the Tree of Life; El [Alef-Lamed]: strength, Shaddai [Shin-Dalet-Yod]: He is suddicient to this point; Lofty [Ram]: because He dwells in the heights of the universe and is above all elevated being; Extolled [Nisah]: because He carries and maintains the entire creation; Dwelling in Eternity [Shochen ahd]: because His reign is eternal and uninterrupted; Holy Be His Name [Qadosh Shmo]: because He and His servants are sacred and they declare unto Him every day: Holy, Holy, Holy.

 6. The proof of this is revealed in the universe, the year and the soul.
 The twelve are below, the seven are above them, and the three are above the seven.
 Of the three, He has formed His sanctuary and all are attached to the One: a sign of the One who has no second, a solitary King in His Universe is One, and His Name is One.

+## Chapter IV
+1. Ten Sefirot out of nothing.
+One: Spirit-wind of the Living Elohim, Life of the Universe, whose throne strengthens all eternity, Blessed and Beneficent Be His Name, constant and eternal: this is the Holy Spirit.

+2. Spirit from Spirit engraved and hewed: He cut the four dimensions of Heaven: the east, the west, the north, and the south, and there is a wind for each direction.

+3. Twenty-two foundation letters: three mothers, seven doubles, and twelve simples.
+He hewed them in spirit, carved them in voice, fixed them in the mouth in five place: Alef, He, Het, Ayin [ahacha]; Bet, Vav, Mem, Feh [bumaf]; Gimel, Yod, Khaf, Qof [glikhaq]; Dalet, Tet, Lamed, Nun, Tav [datlanat]; Zayin, Samech, Tsadeh, Resh, Shin [zsats'ras].
+Alef, He, Het, Ayin are pronounced at the end of the tounge at the place of swallowing; Bet, Vav, Mem, Feh between the teeth with the tip of the tounge; Gimel, Yod, Khaf, Qof on the palate; Dalet, Tet, Lamed, Nun, Tav on the middle of the tounge and pronounced with the voice; Zayin, Samech, Tsadeh, Resh, Shin between the teeth with the tounge at rest.

+4. Twenty-two letters: He carved them, hewed them, refined them, weighed them, and combined them, and He made of them the entire creation and everything to be created in the future.
+How did He test them?
+Alef with all and all with Alef, Bet with all and all with Bet, Gimel with all and all with Gimel, and they all return again and again, and they emanate through two hundred and thirty-one gates.
+All the words and all the creatures emanate from One Name.

+5. He created reality from Tohu [Tav-He-Vav] and made His existence out of His nothingness, and He hewed great pillars from the intangible air.

+6. Three: water of the spirit carved and hewed of it Tohu [Tav-He-Vav] and Bohu [Bet-He-Vav], mud and clay.
+He made them like a garden bed, put them into position like a wall and covered them like a fortification; He poured water upon them and made dustm for He saith to the snow: be earth.
+Tohu: this is the green line which encircles the entire world; Bohu: this refers to the rocks split out of the line of Tohu and the rocks of Bohu upon it [the water].

+7. Four: fire from water, He engraved and hewed from it a thone of glory and the host dwelling in the heights, as it is written: Who maketh the winds His messengers, the flames of fire His ministers.

+8. Five: He chose three simples and fixed them to His great Name, and with them He sealed six extremities.
+He sealed the height, turning upwards and sealed it with Yod-He-Vav.
+Six: He sealed the depth and He turned below and sealed it with Yod-Vav-He.
+Seven: He sealed the east and turned forwards, and sealed it with He-Vav-Yod.
+Eight: He sealed the west and turned backwards, and sealed it with He-Yod-Vav.
+Nine: He sealed the south and turned to His right, and sealed it with Vav-Yod-He.
+Ten: He sealed the north and to His left, and sealed it with Vav-He-Yod.
+These are the ten Sefirot out of nothing, One: Spirit of the Living Elohim; two: winds of the spirit; three: water of the wind; four: fire from the water, height and depth, east and west, north and south.

+## Chapter V
+1. He made the letter Alef King in Spirit and bound to a crown and testing this one with this one, and formed of it: air in the universe, abundant moisture in the year, and vody in the soul, male and female; with the male: Alef, Mem, Shin, and with the female: Alef, Shin, Mem.

+2. He made the letter Mem King in Spirit and bound to a crown and testing this one with this one, and formed of it: earth in the universe, cold in the year, and belly in the soul (male and female).

+3. He made the letter Shin King in Spirit and bound to a crown and testing this one with this one, and formed of it: Heaven in the universe, heat in the year, and head in the soul, male, and female.
+How did He combine them?
+Alef-Mem-Shin, Alef-Shin-Mem, Mem-Shin-Alef, Mem-Alef-Shin, Sgin-Alef-Mem, Shin-Mem-Alef.
+Heaven is from fire, the atmosphere is froma air, the earth is from water.

+4. Seven doubles: Bet, Gimel, Dalet, Kaf, Peh, Resh, Tav.
+He carved them, hewed them, tested them, weighted them, and combined them.
+He made of them: the planets, the days (of the week), and the apertures (of the head).

+5. He made the letter Bet King and bound to a crown and testing this one with this one, and formed of it: Saturn in the universe, the Sabbath in the year, and the mouth in the soul.

+6. He made the letter Gimel King and bound to a crown and testing this one with this one, and formed of it: Jupiter in the universe, Sunday in the year, and the right eye of the soul.

+7. He made the letter Dalet King and bound to a crown and testing this one with this one, and formed of it: Mars in the universe, Monday in the year, and the left eye of the soul.

+8. He made the letter Kaf King and bound to a crown and testing this one with this one, and formed of it: Sun in the universe, Tuesday in the year, and the right nostril of the soul.

+9. He made the letter Peh King and bound to a crown and testing this one with this one, and formed of it: Venus in the universe, Wednesday in the year, and the left nostril of the soul.

+10. He made the letter Resh King and bound to a crown and testing this one with this one, and formed of it: Mercury in the universe, Thursday in the year, and the right ear of the soul.

+11. He made the letter Tav King and bound to a crown and testing this one with this one, and formed of it: Moon in the universe, Friday in the year, and the left ear of the soul.

+12. He separated the witnesses and He bestowed a portion to each of them: a portion to the universe, a portion to the year, and a portion to the soul.